shaikhl-12/Tech-team18/README.md

 # Tech-team18
-This is a final project Group for subject Tech for mobile apps.
+This is a final project of our Group for subject Tech for mobile apps.

+# our information: